-Births That Need Some Extra Help – considered ‘high risk’ ?
+Births That Need Extra Support – Are you considered ‘high risk’ ?

 During many years enabling women to have a positive birth, I have frequently supported women who have a pre-existing condition, or during their pregnancy or at the onset of birth, have discovered a health/birth circumstance that (may) require medical help.
 It has been my particular privilege to support women who have had a previously difficult or traumatic birth, or who have suffered post natal depression.
 These mothers have gone on to experience beautiful births.

-Meet with them early and get them to sign off on your decision, so you can avoid months of uncertainty and unnecessary stress that may be caused.
+Meet with a Consultant Midwife early and get them to sign off on your decision, so you can avoid months of uncertainty and unnecessary stress that may be caused.
+One Consultant Midwife I know, last year wrote 94 birth plans with mothers who wanted a water birth/birth centre birth, but fell outside a hospital ‘guidelines’ for the birth centre.

-Some Maternity Units in London are more flexible than others with their ‘criteria’ .
+Some Maternity Units in London are much more flexible than others with their ‘criteria’ for a birth centre/pool/home birth.
 (What does that tell you?).
 You may need extra support in the following circumstances: if you want a home birth and don’t ‘fit’ the criteria; if you want a water birth and don’t ‘fit’ the criteria; if you want a midwife led birth and don’t ‘fit’ the criteria.
 In most circumstances, you will be able to birth where you choose: it might require some assertiveness.
 Show you’ve done your research and speak to a SOM or Consultant Midwife.
+Click to Book a Course

 Breech Birth: Hypnotherapy and/or acupuncture are highly successful at turning breech babies.
 Also look at www.spinningbabies.com.
 But if your baby wont turn, depending upon the type of breech, it is perfectly possible to have a beautiful, normal breech birth.
 (My son Jack was a normal breech birth – jt was safe and amazing !).
 Find confident caregivers/ an advocate who will support your choice.
 Several maternity units in London have undertaken training to support normal breech births.
 Shawn Walker is a specialist breech trainer and independent midwife who can support as a doula through breech birth.
 Look online for Mary Cronk, and Joy Horner: inspirational midwives continuing to train midwives in normal breech deliveries.
 See Georgina’s home Breech Birth and Rosie’s Hospital Breech Birth in Birth Stories for inspiration! (following soon)